VOL. IV - CHAPTER 7

 Whilst Commissions of Enquiry described appalling conditions in some Sussex workhouses prior to the creation of the union, the new union buildings lacked the informality of the old parish workhouses some of which were simply converted cottages in the village.
 It is clear from examination of the records that many old workhouses including Herstmonceux House and the Fleurs-de-Lys in Hailsham High Street continued to operate for some years after the construction of the new union.

 On 16 October 1853 when she was 35, Mary married James Billeness, a bricklayer from Wartling, at Wartling Parish Church.
-The marriage was witnessed by William Veness, her brother, Sarah Veness, her sister and Mary Veness presumably either George's wife (chapter 6) or Jonathan's wife (chapter 8) (Reg Gen Dec Qtr 1853 Hailsham 2b 133).
+The marriage was witnessed by William Veness, her brother, Sarah Veness, her sister and Mary Veness presumably either George's wife (chapter 6) or Jonathan's wife (chapter 8).

-James Billeness, the son of William Billeness, labourer, and Esther was baptised at Wartling Parish Church on 18 February 1827, and was some nine years his wife's junior.
+James Billeness was baptised at Wartling Parish Church on 18 February 1827, and was some nine years his wife's junior.
+He was the son of William Billeness, labourer, and Esther Smith who married on 25 December 1812 at St Peter & St Paul, Aston, Warwickshire.
 Whilst William was born locally in Wartling, census returns indicate that Esther was born in Birmingham, Warwickshire.

 In 1861 James and Mary and family were living at 29 Turnpike Road, Wartling.

-By 1871 they had moved to Comphurst, Wartling and were living next door to sister Sarah.
-At that stage the family consisted of:
+By 1871 they had moved to Comphurst, Wartling and were living next door to sister Sarah (Chapter 4).
+At that point the family consisted of:

 - James Billeness, head, aged 44, bricklayer, born Wartling